Help! My loved one refuses to consider a hearing aid

 4. Hearing aid benefits and limitations U.S. Food and Drug Administration.
 Last reviewed November 18, 2022.

-5. Loneliness and social isolation linked to serious health conditions Centers for Disease Control and Prevention.
-Last reviewed April 29, 2021.
+5. Health effects of social isolation and loneliness Centers for Disease Control and Prevention.
+Last reviewed March 26, 2024.

 6. The top benefits of using hearing aids National Council on Aging.
 Last updated October 20, 2023.